-At the core of the maintenance function is work management – a six step process for getting maintenance work done.
-Without it workforce deployment becomes reactive to emergencies and maintenance costs are high.
+Reliability depends on the right maintenance being done the right way, and at the right times.
+At the core of making that happen is the work management process.
+It is a six step process that’s fairly simple, but often not followed very well.
+Without, workforce deployment becomes reactive to emergencies and maintenance costs are high.
 Work done in those reactive situations is anywhere from 1.5 to 3 times as expensive as work that is fully planned and executed on schedule.
 In some industries the cost of emergency work is even higher.
-If you choose excellence then master the work management process.

-The simple cycle of identifying what work must be done, how to do it and what resources are required, when to do it, who to do it, then doing the work and then learning from the experience is what good maintenance departments do.
-Getting this basic process right drives improved efficiency and opens the door to enhanced effectiveness through a variety of reliability improvement initiatives.
+The simple cycle of identifying what work must be done, how to do it and what resources are required, when to do it, who to do it, then doing the work, and finally, learning from the experience is what good maintenance departments do.
+Getting this right drives improved efficiency and opens the door to enhanced effectiveness through a variety of reliability improvement initiatives.

 Work management is the single most important maintenance process.
 Attention to it provides substantial benefits and leverages your busy workforce.

 We begin our Uptime improvement programs with education.
 This helps you make informed choices about what to do or not to do, based on your existing knowledge of your current practices when compared with proven successful practices.